-The first step in the analysis of the atrial activity is to search for the presence of P-waves before the QRS complex.
+To access this characteristic we adopted a single-lead analysis approach, where the main objective is to seek for the presence of P-waves before the QRS complex.
 While during non-AF episodes the P-waves are commonly distinguishable, during AF episodes the P-waves are replaced by a "sawtooth" like waveform resultant from the fibrillatory process.
-To correctly evaluate the presence or absence of P-waves, the Pearson correlation (ρ) coefficient is calculated between the segmented P-waves and a P-wave model and the rate of P-waves per window (F6) is assessed by:
+To correctly evaluate the presence or absence of P-waves, the Pearson correlation (ρ) coefficient is calculated between the segmented P-waves and a P-wave model and the rate of Pwaves per window (F6) is assessed by: